20 Amazing Tips for IAS Officer Interview Questions Preparation

 - The third and final stage is also the most challenging part of your entire journey.

-- The interview round carries a total of 275 marks out of 2025.
+- Interview marks in UPSC- The interview round carries a total of 275 marks out of 2025.

 - You must not confuse the interview round as a test of your knowledge.
 In fact, it is a test of your personality, wherein the panel wants to test if you have all the desired administrative qualities of a good civil services officer.

-- Although the joint marks of the mains as well as the interview is considered while making the final decisions, your mains’ score has zero impact on your interview.
+- Although the joint marks of the mains, as well as the interview, are considered while making the final decisions, your mains’ score has zero impact on your interview.

-- Interview is crucial as a high score can significantly boost your value by big marks in comparison to a fellow candidate.
+- The interview is crucial as a high score can significantly boost your value by big marks in comparison to a fellow candidate.
 In the majority of cases, the interview high-scorers top the final selection list too.

 Aspirants wait till the examination results to be announced to start preparing for the interview round.
 This is the worst decision you could make. cracking the interview takes just as much dedicated and time ae as any other, and needs to be started at the earliest.